 2. Fertilize with Coffee Grounds

-To use coffee grounds as fertilizer, sprinkle them on the soil around plant roots and leave them there.
+To use coffee grounds as fertilizer, sprinkle them lightly over the soil around the base of the plant and leave them in place.
+Avoid spreading them in thick layers, as they can form a crust that prevents water from reaching the soil.

 3. Repel Slugs and Snails